Home » Appetizers & Snacks » Slow Cooker Marinated Olives

 • If you don’t like spicy foods, feel free to omit the crushed red pepper flakes.

-• Store in fridge and use within a week.
+• Store leftovers in fridge and use within a week.

 Keyword Garlic, Lemon, Olives, Vegan, Vegetarian